 A focus group is a gathering of stakeholders who are selected to participate in a planned discussion intended to uncover perceptions about a particular topic in a non-threatening environment.
 In the context of organizational change management, focus groups are one critical activity to include in your change management plan, especially if you’re preparing for an ERP implementation.

-Here are some key terms to understand:
+Here are some key terms to understand when conducting a focus group:

 Stakeholders